itsmillertim3/perform2021/cloudmigration/content/01_lab_1/02_dynatrace_review/index.md

 **#2 .
 Dynatrace monitoring**

-the Dynatrace OneAgent was preinstalled and is sending data to your Dynatrace SaaS environment.
-We will review this next.
+The Dynatrace OneAgent was preinstalled and is sending data to your Dynatrace SaaS environment.

 **#3 .
 Load generator process**

 Two docker processes that loop to send simulated user traffic to the sample app.
 You will not need to interact with these, they just run in the background.

 ![image](../../../assets/images/lab1-setup.png)

 ## Log into Dynatrace